evanthebouncy/stoicastic_beam/README.md

 paper : https://arxiv.org/pdf/1903.06059.pdf

-this repo is a working implementation of Algorithm 1. in this paper, without any extra fluffs.
+this repo is a working implementation of Algorithm 1. in this paper, without any NN fluffs.

+requirements : numpy, sklearn, matplotlib

 ## env.py